DWenke/Practical-Machine-Learning-Project/README.md

 Your submission should consist of a link to a Github repo with your R markdown and compiled HTML file describing your analysis.
 Please constrain the text of the writeup to < 2000 words and the number of figures to be less than 5.
 It will make it easier for the graders if you submit a repo with a gh-pages branch so the HTML page can be viewed online (and you always want to make it easy on graders :-).

+# HTML Submission

+Access the compiled HTML with this link (also in the gh-pages branch) of this Github repository.